 let toPigLatin (word: string) = let isVowel (c: char) = match c with | 'a' | 'e' | 'i' |'o' |'u' | 'A' | 'E' | 'I' | 'O' | 'U' -> true |_ -> false if isVowel word. then word + "yay" else word.[1..] + string(word.) + "ay"

 This function converts a word to a form of Pig Latin.
 The next step is to evaluate it using F# Interactive (FSI).

 Highlight the entire function (it should be 11 lines long).
-Once it is highlighted, hold the Alt key and hit Enter.
-You'll notice a window pop up below, and it should show something like this:
+Once it's highlighted, hold the Alt key and hit Enter.
+You'll notice a terminal window pop up on the bottom of the screen, and it should look similar to this:

 This did three things: